 Under Georgia law, the statute of limitations in most personal injury cases is two years.

 This deadline is important.
 You’re required to file a personal injury lawsuit before the two-year time limit expires.
-If you wait too long, you’ll lose your right to compensation, even if someone else was 100% responsible for your accident.
+If you wait too long, you’ll lose your right to compensation, even if someone else was 100% at fault for your crash.

-For most people, two years seems like a long time.
+For most people, two years seems plenty of time.
 However, you risk losing access to valuable evidence as time goes by–and you never know what will happen along the way.

 Contact a Waynesboro Car Accident Lawyer for a Free Consultation

 Were you injured in a car accident?
 Do you believe someone else was responsible for the crash?
-Call an experienced Waynesboro car accident lawyer today.
+Contact an experienced car accident lawyer today.
 At Hawk Law Group, we offer free consultations, so don’t hesitate to reach out and ask for the legal advice you deserve.

 Car Accident Resources